elopio/docs/source/includes/_simplifiedAPI.md

 #### **Returns:**

-* Summary of the number of Markets in each reporting phase, keyed by reporting phase.
-(Object)
+* (Object) Summary of the number of Markets in each reporting phase, keyed by reporting phase.

 <!-- TODO: Verify description once function is completed.
 (Make sure it matches returned result.)
 Add JS example results -->
 ### augur.reporting.getReportingWindowsWithUnclaimedFees(p, callback)

 This function has not been implemented yet.
 Returns the Reporting Windows where a specific user has unclaimed reporting fees.

-Note: This function requires an [Augur Node connection](#augur-node).
+This function will fail if:

+* A connection to an [Augur Node](#augur-node) cannot be established.

 #### **Parameters:**